Unleash the Beast Series

+The Unleash the Beast Series (UTB) is a professional bull riding tour organized by the Professional Bull Riders (PBR) that acts as the organization's premier series.
 The top 40 riders and top bulls compete at each event.
-It culminates at the PBR Unleash the Beast World Finals at the end of the regular season.
 The UTB series includes 24 events across the United States each year.
-Pyrotechnics, pulsating music, and special effects open each event.
 UTB events range from one to three days, with all 40 riders competing in the long rounds, then the top 12 returning to the Championship Round to determine the event winner.
+The series culminates at the PBR World Finals at the end of the regular season.